Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale diffusions: Main results

 and

 Comparing these estimators with the discrete MLE defined in \cite{PaS07} without filtered data as

 and the discrete MLE with filtered data

 we notice that they coincide in the limit as $\Delta$ vanishes.
+We remark that we are comparing our estimator with the discrete MLE instead of the analytical formula for the MLE in continuous time since we assume that we are observing our process at discrete times.
+Therefore, the continuous time MLE has to be approximated using the available discrete data \cite[Section 5.3]{Pav14}.
 In the following theorems we show the asymptotic limit of the estimators.
 We do not provide a proof for these results since Theorem \ref{thm:unbiasedness_hat_OU} and Theorem \ref{thm:unbiasedness_tilde_OU} are particular cases of Theorem \ref{thm:unbiasedness_hat} and Theorem \ref{thm:unbiasedness_tilde} respectively, and Theorem \ref{thm:biasedness_hat_OU} follows from the proof of Theorem \ref{thm:unbiasedness_hat} as highlighted in Remark \ref{rem:biasedness}.

 \begin{theorem} Let $\Delta$ be independent of $\epl$ or $\Delta = \epl^\zeta$ with $\zeta\in(0,1)$.
 Then, under Assumption \ref{ass:dissipative_setting}, the estimator \eqref{eq:def_Ahat_OU} satisfies